1951–52 Inter Milan season

-During the 1951–52 season Football Club Internazionale competed in Serie A.
+During the 1951–52 season Inter Milan competed in Serie A.

 Summary

-During summer the club had several transfers in such as: Goalkeeper Giorgio Ghezzi from Modena, midfielders Maino Neri and Pietro Broccini, Forward Giovanni Invernizzi back from Genoa after a loan ended.
+During summer the club had several transfers in such as: GoalkeeperGiorgio Ghezzi from Modena, midfielders Maino Neriand Pietro Broccini, Forward Giovanni Invernizzi back from Genoa after a loan ended.
 Also arrived Forwards Giovanni Migliorini from Como and Marco Savioni.
 The squad barely reinforced by President Carlo Masseroni, suffered the decline of Skoglund and Wilkes not being competitive against its arch-rivals Juventus and AC Milan during the campaign and finished in a disappointing third spot in League.